 OneDrive integration is a critical feature that allows you to access, save, and synchronise your files in the cloud in real-time.
 Microsoft's OneDrive cloud storage and file synchronisation service is firmly integrated into the Windows 11 operating system.

 OneDrive is natively incorporated into the Windows 11 File Explorer (formerly known as Windows Explorer).
-OneDrive files and folders may be accessed alongside local files, making it simple to manage and organise cloud and local information.
+OneDrive files and folders may be accessed alongside local files, making managing and organising cloud and local information simple.
 Windows 11 may automatically sync your OneDrive files to your local device, making them available even when you're not connected to the internet.
-When you connect to the internet, any changes you make locally are synchronised back to the cloud.
+Any local changes are synchronised to the cloud when you connect to the internet.

 Windows Terminal

-Windows Terminal is a feature-rich command-line program that is included with Windows 11 and later Windows operating systems.
+Windows Terminal is a feature-rich command-line program with Windows 11 and later Windows operating systems.
 It provides developers, system administrators, and power users with a robust and customised tool for accessing command-line interfaces and shells such as PowerShell, Command Prompt, and Windows Subsystem for Linux (WSL).

 Improved Gaming Features

-Windows 11 provides various gaming features and upgrades targeted at improving PC gamers' gaming experiences.
+Windows 11 provides various gaming features and upgrades to improve PC gamers' gaming experiences.
 These features are intended to improve the accessibility, enjoyment, and performance of gaming.

 Windows 11 has DirectX 12 Ultimate compatibility, the most recent version of Microsoft's graphics API.
 This gives game creators advanced tools for creating graphically appealing and realistic games.